Skip to main content

 4. Be seen.
 Scouts offers so much to so many people, we should all feel proud to promote it locally.

-For an overview of the process, take a look at our how to generate a piece of media coverage flowchart.
+Take a look at our how to generate a piece of media coverage flowchart for a more detailed view of the process.

 How do I work with media outlets?